foundersandcoders/jwt_workshop/Step4.md

 The hands on part of this workshop builds on the [OAuth workshop](https://github.com/foundersandcoders/oauth-workshop) from yesterday.

 The workshop uses the ```hapi-auth-jwt2``` and the ```jsonwebtoken``` npm packages.
 These packages handle many things under the hood.
-E.g. Encoding and signing the different parts of the json web token is hidden form us.
+E.g. Encoding and signing the different parts of the JSON Web Token is hidden form us.

 ### Step 1 - Query the github API